SomostVE/HoloTCG-info/comparison.md

----
-title: "Comparison with Other TCGs"
-layout: single
-permalink: /comparison/
----

 # Comparison with Other TCGs

 The Hololive Official Card Game shares similarities with several popular trading card games, while also introducing unique mechanics that set it apart.
 Here's a comparison with some of the most well-known TCGs: